lanl-aea/turbo-turtle/README.rst

 .. testing-start-do-not-remove

+This project now performs CI testing on AEA compute servers.
+The up-to-date test commands can be found in the ``.gitlab-ci.yml`` file.
+The legacy testing instructions are show below, but may be out-of-date as the package works towards a Python 3 deployment.

 The `turbo-turtle`_ repository contains three Abaqus Python scripts for testing and demonstrating the ``turboTurtle`` capability.

 .. code-block:: Bash

    [roppenheimer@sstelmo]$ pwd
-   /projects/roppenheimer/repos
+   /projects/roppenheimer/repos/turbo-turtle
-   [roppenheimer@sstelmo]$ ls turbo-turtle
+   [roppenheimer@sstelmo]$ ls turbo_turtle/tests
-   README.rst  tests_geometry.py  tests_main.py  tests_partition.py  turboTurtle.py
+   tests_geometry.py  tests_main.py  tests_partition.py

 * ``tests_geometry.py`` contains multiple functions for generating example geometry, such as a hollow sphere, fractions of a hollow sphere, and even a hollow sphere with assorted holes through the thickness (like a ball of swiss cheese).